-Our firm has also provided the annual audit and half-yearly review of the financial statements, regulatory assurance services, other assurance services and compliance services in relation to R&D tax credits to Vector Limited.
-Subject to certain restrictions, partners and employees of our firm may also deal with Vector Limited on normal terms within the ordinary course of trading activities of the business of Vector Limited.
-These matters have not impaired our independence as assurance providers of Vector Limited for this engagement.
-The firm has no other relationship with, or interest in, Vector Limited.
+Our firm has also provided other services to Vector Limited such as the annual audit and half-yearly review of the financial statements, regulatory assurance services, other assurance services, enterprise risk management coaching and compliance services in relation to R&D tax credits.
+Subject to certain restrictions, partners and employees of our firm may also deal with the Vector Limited on normal terms within the ordinary course of trading activities of the business of the Vector Limited.
+These matters have not impaired our independence as assurance providers of the Vector Limited for this engagement.
+The firm has no other relationship with, or interest in, the Vector Limited.